patrickmineault/codebook/testing.md

         fib(1.5)
 ```

-Notice that pytest primarily relies on the `assert` statement to do the heavy lifting. `pytest` also allows offers extra functionality to deal with special test cases. `pytest.raises` creates a context manager that can be used to verify that a function raises an expected exception.
+Notice that pytest primarily relies on the `assert` statement to do the heavy lifting. `pytest` also offers extra functionality to deal with special test cases. `pytest.raises` creates a context manager that can be used to verify that a function raises an expected exception.

 Running the `pytest` utility from the command line, we find: